mac-coder1/xmas-bauble-face/README.md

 Learning points:
 - The main difficulty was actually processing the RGB facemasks into 2-d tensors that contained integers depending one which part of the fact that pixel was a part of.

-Please reach out to me with any questions you might have, or if you want to collaborate!
+Please reach out to me with any questions you might have, or if you want to collaborate!!!

 Some useful links:
 - [Link](https://store.mut1ny.com/product/face-head-segmentation-dataset-community-edition?v=6048de06ffbd) to the dataset.